 A buyers premium of 17% plus GST applies to each lot.

 All buyers must be registered (permanent buyers are welcome to use their bidding number at any Auction).
 Permanent numbers are issued when you register for ONLINE BIDDING – please use this number online and in our auction house.

 All online bids are final and unable to be deleted.

-Collection is required by 7pm Tuesday for Estate Auctions, unless otherwise directed.
+Payment is required by 7pm Tuesday for Weekly Estate Auctions, unless otherwise directed.
 We are open Monday and Tuesday evenings until 7pm to aid in this. (view our opening hours here)

 PAYMENT AND COLLECTION BY CLOSE OF BUSINESS ON TUESDAY AFTER THE AUCTION IS IMPERATIVE FOR THE SMOOTH RUNNING OF OUR AUCTION ROOMS.
 We appreciate your understanding.